Visceral Hypersensitivity Explained: Why 'Normal' Food Hurts You

 Central sensitization.
 The spinal cord and brain stop filtering those signals the way they should.
 Pain-processing regions that normally tune out routine gut activity start treating it as a threat.
 Imaging studies show that in people with IBS, brain regions linked to pain, anxiety, and attention light up more strongly in response to the same gut distension that barely registers in healthy controls.

-Put those two together and you have a gut that yells plus a brain that listens too closely.
-Visceral hypersensitivity isn't the entire story of IBS (motility, microbiome, and immune activation all contribute too), but it's the mechanism that most directly explains why "normal food" can hurt you when it doesn't hurt anyone else.
+The combination is a gut that yells plus a brain that listens too closely.
+Visceral hypersensitivity isn't the entire story of IBS (motility, microbiome, and immune activation all contribute), but it's the mechanism that most directly explains why ordinary food can hurt one person and not another.

-Emeran Mayer's widely cited 2011 review in Nature Reviews Neuroscience frames this as a bidirectional system where the gut and brain are constantly talking, and in IBS the conversation gets louder and more anxious over time (Mayer, 2011).
+Emeran Mayer's widely cited 2011 Nature Reviews Neuroscience paper frames this as a bidirectional system where gut and brain talk constantly, and in IBS the conversation grows louder and more anxious over time.
 Our post on the gut-brain connection digs into that loop.

 Why this is the missing link for FODMAPs